patrickswijgman/snuggy/README.md

         break;
     }

+    // NOTE:
+    // `delta` is the delta time as a scalar value.
+    // At 30 fps it will have a value of 2 if max frames per seconds is 60.
-    // Use delta when doing frame-dependent math operations.
+    // Use this when doing frame-dependent operations such as movement.
+    //
-    // Otherwise objects would move slower at 30 fps for example. positionX[i] += velocityX[i] * delta;
+    // Use `time` instead to increase timers as this is the delta time in milliseconds. positionX[i] += velocityX[i] * delta;
     positionY[i] += velocityY[i] * delta;

-    // NOTE:
-    // `delta` is a scalar value, at 30 fps it will have a value of 2 if max fps is 60.
-    // Use `time` instead to increase timers as this is the time in milliseconds instead.

     // Transformation matrix operations:
     // 1.
 Put the drawing pencil back at 0,0 and reset scaling and reset rotation.